 Last year, ISIS members threatened to “liberate” Istanbul, while accusing Turkey of cutting off the flow of the Euphrates River, drying up northern Syria, including Raqqa, “the capital of the Islamic State.”
 ISIS promised to seize the Atatürk Dam.
 One should take such threats seriously, since Islamic State strategists target river systems and dams as a means of controlling water ways for political and economic gain for their fledgling state.
 Perhaps Ankara is cognizant that ISIS can fill important ungovernable gaps in southeastern Turkey.

 Unrecognized by analysts, however, is the ISIS campaign to Turkey’s northwest, primarily in the Balkans.
 From the Turkish point of view, and based on Ottoman history, the Balkans represent the Turkish backyard.
 Without going into the long history of the tragedies in the Balkans, it is clear that ISIS supporters are gaining a foothold.
-ISIS is now roosting in key areas of the Balkans— Kumanovo, Macedonia; Gornya Maocha in Bosnia; the Serbian region Sandjak bordering Eastern Bosnia; and the Serbian Northern Kosovo border area of Presevo, Bujanovac, Medvedja
+ISIS is now roosting in key areas of the Balkans— Kumanovo, Macedonia; Gornya Maocha in Bosnia; the Serbian region Sandjak bordering Eastern Bosnia; and the Serbian Northern Kosovo border area of Presevo, Bujanovac, Medvedja.

 There are also reports of ISIS cells operating in Belgrade suburbs.
 In order to drive the point home, ISIS released a video this month named “Put Hilafa,” which in Bosniak means “Way of caliphate,” that calls for the establishment of a caliphate in the Balkans, especially in Serbia.
 But the ISIS campaign to surround Turkey is not limited to the Balkans themselves.
 ISIS is also building a node from Milan, Italy where its illicit networks are egged on by Albanian criminal networks.